Details for Full Opening in September 2020

 Pupils should catch the first available bus and not wait for friends in other year groups.
 Where possible, pupils from Nottingham Girls’ Academy should sit in pairs on the bus.

-We have been in regular contact with NCTX and are awaiting details of the special A1 and A2 services than a small number of our pupils catch.
+The special A1 and A2 services than a small number of our pupils catch have the following timetable: